|Study location||Hungary, Pécs|

 •Grade 1 is a fail – the course must be repeated.

-The minimum amount of credits to be collected in every semester is 18.
+A minimum of 18 credits are to be collected per semester.